fra2404/qr-forge/README.md

 - **macOS**: Download `QR-Forge-GUI-macos.dmg` for the GUI app, or `qr-forge-cli-macos.tar.gz` for CLI
 - **Linux**: Download `qr-forge-gui-linux.tar.gz` or `qr-forge-cli-linux.tar.gz`
 - **Windows**: Download `qr-forge-gui-windows.zip` or `qr-forge-cli-windows.zip`

+#### 🍎 macOS Installation Note

+If macOS says the app is "damaged" or "cannot be opened":

+1. **Right-click** on QR Forge.app and select **"Open"**
+2. Click **"Open"** in the security dialog
+3. Alternatively, run in Terminal: `sudo xattr -c "/Applications/QR Forge.app"`

+This happens because the app isn't signed with an Apple Developer certificate ($99/year).

 ### Build from Source